djebos/mhddos-azure-terraform/README.md

+>Note!
+You're free to use this repo a way you want but pay attention to the legal liability you may have if you use this configuration without compliance with your local laws
 # Overview
 Here I use Terraform to automate Azure VM deployment which run MHDDOS docker container.
 You can deploy VMs to any Azure region, I prefer those that are located in Asia.